-Use this guide to embark on your own self-guided walking tour to experience these amazing Key West Art Deco landmarks!
+Use this guide to embark on your own self-guided walking tour to experience the aesthetics of these Key West Art Deco landmarks!

 - 1. The Studios of Key West